-Students have the right to report incidents and have them investigated by sworn police officers, to the University Police at 262-472-4660 or the police department where the crime occurred.
-University Police officers receive extensive training in the investigation of sensitive crimes.
-The UW-Whitewater Police Department currently has 1 Lieutenant and 2 Officers who receive specialized training in the investigation of sexual assault and work in conjunction with a county-wide task force.
-UW-Whitewater Police will aid in the application and obtaining of Orders of Protection, Restraining Orders and other legal protections.
-Police officers are allowed by State law to implement a 72 hour no contact order in domestic violence situations.
-UW-Whitewater Police are authorized to issue immediate, temporary bans against individuals from Residence Hall facilities, when necessary and appropriate.
+Students have the right to report incidents and have them investigated by the sworn police officers of the University Police at 262-472-4660 or the police department where the crime occurred.
+University Police receive extensive training in the investigation of sensitive crimes.
+UW-Whitewater Police officers receive specialized training specific to the investigation of sexual assault.
+UW-Whitewater Police will provide assistance in the application and obtaining of Orders of Protection, Restraining Orders and other legal protections.
+Police officers are allowed by state law to implement a 72 hour no contact order in domestic violence situations.
+UW-Whitewater Police are authorized to provide immediate, temporary banning from Residence Hall facilities when involved.

-A person may file a disciplinary complaint against a student by contacting the Title IX Coordinator at 262-472-1024 or visiting their office in Hyer Hall, Suite 330.
+A person may file a disciplinary complaint against a student by filling out the sexual misconduct reporting form located at https://cm.maxient.com/reportingform.php?UnivofWisconsinWhitewater&layout_id=4.xml, or in person by contacting the Title IX Coordinator at 262-472-2143 or visiting their office in Hyer Hall, Suite 330.
 The Title IX Coordinator will assist the student with the correct process, based on the complaint.
 All student disciplinary procedures follow the Chapter UWS 17 Disciplinary Procedures for Nonacademic Misconduct process.
-These investigations are conducted by University personnel and not police officers.
+These investigations are conducted by University personnel trained in trauma-informed investigations.

 The disciplinary proceedings regarding dating violence, domestic violence, sexual assault, and stalking will include a prompt, fair, and impartial process from the initial investigation to the final result.
-Investigating officers (non-sworn personnel) receive annual training on issues related to dating violence, domestic violence, sexual assault, and stalking.
-They are also trained on how to conduct an investigation and hearing process that protects the safety of all parties and promotes accountability.
+Investigating officers (non-sworn personnel) receive annual training on issues related to dating violence, domestic violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of all parties and promotes accountability.

-All alleged cases of dating violence, domestic violence, sexual assault and stalking investigated by the University of Wisconsin-Whitewater will follow Chapter UWS 17.151: Subchapter III - Procedures for Student Nonacademic Discipline in Sexual Misconduct Cases.
+All reported cases of dating violence, domestic violence, sexual assault and stalking investigated by the University of Wisconsin-Whitewater will follow Chapter UWS 17.151: Subchapter III - Procedures for Student Nonacademic Discipline in Sexual Misconduct Cases.